open-voice-interoperability/website/site/content/post/when-conversation-turns-into-commerce.md

   AI-voice is heating up, and its heat is being felt in commerce.
 image: /img/josh-hild-mo1lxrlelfs-unsplash.jpg
 ---
-The question of AI-voice in commerce is not whether, but **_when_**.
+The question of AI-voice in commerce is not whether, but _**when**_.

 This is a conversation that's increasing in volume and urgency between retail and CPG industry leaders.

 Now?
 Tomorrow?
 How long can retailers and CPG’s safely ignore this transformative technology?

 We agreed on this: as of right now, mid-February 2019, AI-voice is not a burning platform for retail and CPG.
-A business is not in immediate risk in if it can’t be heard.
+A business is not in immediate risk if it can’t be heard.

 However, we also agreed that **AI-voice is heating up, and its heat is being felt in commerce.** As someone said, it’s smoldering.
 With puffs of smoke here and there.
 Which means the time to explore and plan and pilot is right about . . . now.